New York Pass and tourist cards: complete guide 2026

 - American Museum of Natural History

-- Metropolitan Museum of Art (Met)
+- Metropolitan Museum of Art (MET)

 - Intrepid Sea, Air & Space Museum